 If there is not an owner’s manual in the car, request one or look online.

 “Make sure it’s set up properly before you leave,” says Unser.
 “You need to sit there until you’re totally comfortable in the car.
 We don’t drive a car onto the track until we’re completely comfortable.
 It should be the same in a personal car.”

 Review your car insurance before your trip.
 You need to know what coverage you have if a mishap occurs.
 Having towing insurance, for example, could be extremely helpful if you’re in an accident.
 It also helps to know ahead of time whether your insurance will cover a rental car.
 If it doesn’t, you can make adjustments to your policy before your trip, just in case the unexpected occurs.

 Some people push themselves to drive long distances.
 After all, they drive all the time, right?
 Former police officer Jeff Westover, an owner and instructor at 911 Driving Schools in Tacoma and Lakewood, Washington, noted most people regularly drive very short distances such as from home to work.
 Road trips are different.

 “How many times do you hear about someone getting up at 1 a.m. or 2 a.m. and driving all night?” he says.
 “I was a cop for 18 years, and I’m now a driving instructor.
 I would never do that.”

 When you’re tired, your reaction time slows so you’re in more danger.
 And those with less-than-perfect eyesight may also have difficulty seeing well in the dark.

 It’s also essential to add time for plenty of breaks from driving into your trip.
-Try to avoid rest areas and get off the highway, says Westover.
 And if you grow tired while driving you should switch drivers or find lodging.

 “You see so many people driving for 12 straight hours just so they can lay by a pool for a few days,” says Westover.
 “Don’t be in such a rush.”